 Are you empathetic and trustworthy?
 Do you enjoy listening to others?
-By becoming a Counsellor, you could offer people the chance to explore their feelings in a safe, non-judgemental environment.
+By becoming a Counsellor, you could offer people the chance to explore their feelings in a safe, non-judgemental environment on a one-to-one basis.

 What do they do?

 Counsellors offer people a safe, non-judgemental and confidential environment to work through any issues that they might have.
-People may seek out individual counselling or they may wish to receive counselling as a couple, or as a family.
-A Counsellor won’t give clients advice; but will actively listen, ask questions which can help clients explore their feelings, and offer empathy.
+They won’t give advice; but will actively listen, ask questions which can help clients explore their feelings, and offer empathy.

 The number of counselling sessions a client has may very, but will typically take place over 6-12 sessions – although sometimes longer depending on what the client needs.